peyton-brown/Squid-Proxy-MariaDB-PHP-Signup/README.md

 ![Where to put IP in Google Chrome](https://i.imgur.com/zVzTrVH.png)

 ### NOTE: This method only works on a local network unless you port forward.
-If you want to setup multiple websites on the same server use [Virtual Hosts](https://linuxize.com/post/how-to-install-apache-on-ubuntu-20-04/#setting-up-a-virtual-host).
+If you want to setup multiple websites on the same server use [Virtual Hosts](https://linuxize.com/post/how-to-install-apache-on-ubuntu-20-04/#setting-up-a-virtual-host) and a domain.

 [Phoenixnap Apache Installation Steps](https://phoenixnap.com/kb/how-to-install-apache-web-server-on-ubuntu-18-04) || [Linuxize](https://linuxize.com/post/how-to-install-apache-on-ubuntu-20-04/)